 \section{Discussion and outlook}

-This Letter proposes a novel constrained approach to fit experimental data.
-From our perspective, the advantage we foresee compared to other methods is the control of the theoretical approximations.
-The amplitude model used to fit the data is a genuine analytic and crossing symmetric function compatible with non-perturbative unitarity.
-The algorithm mixes semi-definite and non-convex optimization techniques: for the Bootstrap part we use SDPB \cite{Simmons-Duffin:2015qma,Landry:2019qug}, and for the PSO we have coded a simple Mathematica notebook.
+This Letter introduces a novel constrained approach for fitting experimental data.
+The key advantage of our method lies in its control over theoretical approximations.
+The amplitude model employed is a genuinely analytic, crossing-symmetric function that satisfies non-perturbative unitarity.
+The algorithm combines semi-definite programming and non-convex optimization techniques: for the Bootstrap component, we use SDPB \cite{Simmons-Duffin:2015qma,Landry:2019qug}, while for the particle swarm optimization (PSO), we implemented a straightforward Mathematica notebook.

-The $\pi\pi\to\pi\pi$ amplitude constructed has many interesting features.
-It reproduces the experimental data, correctly predicts the whole $G$-parity plus spectrum below 1.4 GeV, agrees with the $\chi$PT at low energy, and with the high-energy regime.
-We correctly predict an additional resonance heavier than the $\rho$ in the $P$ wave with a comparable mass to the real world $\rho(1450)$, and a spin three resonance 20\% heavier than the experimental result.
-The $D_2$ phase shift and inelasticity agree with experimental data and phenomenological models.
+The constructed $\pi\pi\to\pi\pi$ amplitude exhibits several remarkable features.
+It reproduces the experimental data, accurately predicts the $G$-parity plus spectrum below 1.4 GeV, aligns with $\chi$PT at low energies, and qualitatively matches the expected behavior in the high-energy regime.
+Additionally, the model predicts a resonance heavier than the $\rho$ in the $P$ wave, with a mass comparable to the real-world $\rho(1450)$, as well as a spin-three resonance approximately 20\% heavier than the experimental value.
+The $D_2$ phase shift and inelasticity also show good agreement with experimental data and phenomenological models.

-Surprisingly, we predict a tetraquark state with a mass of around 2 GeV in the $I=2$ channel.
-This is a nonperturbative prediction, and we are not aware of any other model making the same statement.
-Given that the amplitude constructed correctly describes and predicts several key features of $\pi\pi$ scattering amplitudes, we are quite confident this particle should be there, and it would be interesting to look for it in the decays of $B$ mesons.
+Interestingly, our analysis predicts a tetraquark state with a mass of approximately 2 GeV in the $I=2$ channel.
+This is a nonperturbative prediction, and to our knowledge, no other model makes a similar claim.
+Given that the constructed amplitude accurately describes and predicts several key features of $\pi\pi$ scattering, we are confident in the existence of this particle.
+Investigating its presence in the decays of $B$ mesons would be particularly intriguing.

-There are many improvements we can implement to obtain a better model for the pion amplitude.